NithyaDayalan/Ex.No.-1.1---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

 # Ex.No.-1.1-Design and Draft the given 2D Sketches in modelling software.

-## AIM
+## AIM :
 To sketch the given drawing with dimensions using fusion 360 tool.

-## REQUIREMENTS
+## REQUIREMENTS :

-  1. Autodesk fusion 360
+  1. Autodesk fusion 360.
-  2. Windows 10
+  2. Windows 10.
-  3. 16 GB of RAM (integrated graphics recommend 2 GB or more)
+  3. 16 GB of RAM (integrated graphics recommend 2 GB or more).
-  4. 2.5 Mbps or faster download; 500 Kbps or faster upload
+  4. 2.5 Mbps or faster download; 500 Kbps or faster upload.

-## PROCEDURE
+## PROCEDURE :

 1. Open new file and then select sketch icon.
 2. Select the plane for sketching.
 3. Use sketching features (line, circle, arc, rectangle, polygon, etc.,) to draw the given sketch